esesmuedgars/IdeaKit/README.md

 <!--Character credit goes to [Pablo Stanley](https://twitter.com/pablostanley) with his [Open Peeps](https://www.openpeeps.com) hand-drawn illustration library.-->
 </p>
 <p align="center">
-Thank you for taking the time to expand your knowledge.
+Thank you for taking the time to expand your knowledge!
 <br>
 <br>
 Found a topic insightful?
 You can add your comments and open a discussion using the conversation sidebar.
 <br>
-Help others by moving up items with the highest ROI.
+Help others by moving up items with the highest ROI!
 <br>
 <br>
-Reach out in case you spot any inconsistencies or errors.
+Reach out in case you spot any inconsistencies or errors!
 Feedback and suggestions are also welcome.
 </p>